Melodi3D/Riggit/README.md

   <img src="Riggit.png" width="250" alt="Riggit Logo">
 </p>

-# Riggit 🐸
+# Riggit
 A Maya-based biped auto-rigging tool designed to streamline character rig creation and setup.

 # Software Used
 Autodesk Maya 2025 • Python • PySide6 • Qt Designer • Adobe Photoshop

 # Goals
-The goal of this project is to create a modular quadreped auto-rigging tool for Autodesk Maya that isdesigned to streamline character rig creation.
-It automates repetitive rigging tasks while generating organized, animator-friendly control systems that can be adapted to a variety of humanoid characters.
+The goal of this project is to create a modular quadreped auto-rigging tool for Autodesk Maya.
+It automates repetitive rigging tasks while generating organized, animator-friendly control systems that can be adapted to a variety of creature characters. 🐸

 # Planned Features:
 •